 An introduction to Burnham Press

-We brought out an exciting new work in 2013: the full text of an eighteenth-century English diarist.
-Companion volumes describing the world she knew will be published in April 2020.
+We brought out exciting new works in 2013 and 2020: the full text of an eighteenth-century English diarist and the companion volumes describing the world she knew.

 We invite you to explore this site to learn more about the diarist Mary Hardy (1733–1809).
-She is pictured above in 1785, by the French artist James Gabriel Huquier.
+She is pictured at the banner in 1785, by the French artist James Gabriel Huquier.

 Are you researching your family history?
 Or gathering material on a range of specialist subjects in this period?
 You will want to read the diary of Mary Hardy and enjoy its 1300 illustrations.